We love —

 Just for you:

-- 5% off at the wellness & spa facilities
+- 5% discount at the wellness centre and spa per suite per stay

 Take in spectacular panoramic views of the coast of Savelletri from the terrace, and witness fantastic sunsets from a comfortable front-row seat.
 Guests can also head out to the affiliated beaches that are close by and take a walk along the lush shorelines.